Who Can Sue for Wrongful Death in Oregon?

 Oregon’s Wrongful Death Law

 Oregon’s wrongful death law is governed by ORS 30.020.
-This statute defines wrongful death as a death “caused by the wrongful act or omission of another.”
-It’s important to understand that wrongful death claims are civil actions separate from any criminal proceedings that might arise from the same incident.
+This statute defines wrongful death as a death caused by the wrongful act or omission of another.
+Wrongful death claims are civil actions, separate from any criminal proceedings that might arise from the same incident.

-To have a valid wrongful death claim in Oregon, the following elements must typically be present:
+To have a valid wrongful death claim in Oregon, the following elements typically need to be present:

 1. A death occurred